1ylwang/HeZhang1994.github.io/README.md

 5. After a few minutes, open __https://aaa.github.io/__ on browser and you will see "Hello World" on the website.

-6. Develop website by editing/creating `default.css`, `index.html`, and other HTML files.
+6. Now you can start to develop website by editing/creating `default.css`, `index.html`, and other HTML files.

 ## Website Verification on Google Search Engine

-Verifying your website on different search engines allows it to be retrieved by users through the Internet.
-Last updated: 01 Feb 2019.
+Verifying your website on search engines allows it to be retrieved by users through the Internet.

 1. Open [Google Search Console](https://search.google.com/search-console/about) and log in with Google account.